saymrwulf/fpga-verilog-lab/notes.md

 2022-02-28T19:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2022-02-28T22:55:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (fpga-verilog-lab) 2022-02-28T03:31:00 - Implementing approach from a new paper read last night (fpga-verilog-lab)
+2003 paper) (fpga-verilog-lab) 2022-02-28T03:31:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2022-02-28T18:22:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab)